tareqimbasher/NetPad/README.md

 #### If you like the project, please star it :star2:!

+## What does it do?

+NetPad is a C# playground.
+It is the quickest way to run some C# code without the ceremonies of creating and managing projects.
+As soon as you open NetPad you'll be presented with the editor right away.
+Write some C# code, hit Run and see your output.
+That's it.

+- Prototyping and testing code before you incorporate it into your projects.
+- Experiment with C# features that you haven't used before.
+NetPad is a great way to start learning C#.
+- Query databases using LINQ or SQL.
+- Create and save your own utility or administration scripts.
+- Visualize Data in an interactive interface.

 ## Requirements

 The following must be be installed to use NetPad: